antogc/antaeus/README.md

 I have added some extra endpoints to the api-rest component.
 The idea is to provide the user more functional ways to manage with the system.
 For a real production-ready system, we should provide some auth mechanism to prevent undesired users to use it.

-* /rest/v1/invoices: get all invoices
+* GET /rest/v1/invoices: get all invoices
-* /rest/v1/invoices/{:id}: get an specific invoice
+* GET /rest/v1/invoices/{:id}: get an specific invoice
-* /rest/v1/invoices/{:status}: get all invoices of a specific status
+* GET /rest/v1/invoices/{:status}: get all invoices of a specific status
-* /rest/v1/customers: fetch all customers
+* GET /rest/v1/customers: fetch all customers
-* /rest/v1/customers/{:id}: get a specific customer
+* GET /rest/v1/customers/{:id}: get a specific customer
-* /rest/v1/payments/executeBillingProcess: launch the billing process.
+* POST /rest/v1/payments/executeBillingProcess: launch the billing process.
 It will do nothing if the process is already running.
-* /rest/v1/payments/invoices/{:id}: process an specific invoice
+* POST /rest/v1/payments/invoices/{:id}: process an specific invoice

 In order to prevent the billing process to be executed twice, I have added a lock that avoids executing the process if it is already running.